Achievable logoAchievable logo

 • Ely’s test

-• Tests for tightness of rectus femoris
+• Tests for the tightness of the rectus femoris

-• Positive: hip of tested limb flexes
+• Positive: hip of the tested limb flexes

 • 90-90 hamstring test

-• Test for tightness of the hamstrings
+• Test for the tightness of the hamstrings

 • Positive: knee lacks 10 degrees or greater of knee extension